Esmool/SLMP/README.md

 # SLMP
 SLMP (a subset of it) client library for C#

-**WARNING:** Keep in mind, this is my first C# project and despite considering myself as a pretty competent programmer, I'm sceptical of the code and my understanding of SLMP.
+**WARNING:** This is my first C# project and despite being a fairly proficient programmer, I'm skeptical of the code and my understanding of SLMP.
 Therefore I'd not advise you to use this library in production without proper testing.
-I tested this library pretty extensively with an FX5U-32M but there are no unit tests as of now.
-Use this library at your own risk.
+Please implement proper security measures to mitigate any unintended consequences that using this library can cause, e.g. worst case, someone's death.
+There are no unit tests as of now, use this library at your own risk.

 # Examples